Auxiliary task discovery through generate-and-test: Auxiliary task discovery through generate-and-test

 We propose a tester that evaluates the auxiliary tasks based on how useful the features induced by them are for the main task.
 When following the standard practice of jointly learning the main task and the auxiliary tasks, recognizing which feature was influenced the most by which auxiliary task is challenging.
 This is because all features are jointly shaped by all the tasks, both auxiliary and main.
 To address this issue, we use a strategy for learning the representation where all features are used by all tasks in the forward pass; however, each feature is only modified through the gradient backpropagated from one task.
 See Figure \ref{fig:new_learning_strategy}.
 This learning strategy is similar to the Master-User algorithm proposed for continual recurrent learning \citep{javed2021scalable}.
 Therefore, we refer to this learning strategy as the Master-User strategy.
 When using the Master-User strategy, it is clear which auxiliary task was responsible for inducing which feature.

 As we mentioned above, the proposed tester assesses the utility of an auxiliary task based on how useful the features induced by it are for the main task.
 To assess each feature, the proposed tester looks at the magnitude of the outgoing weights from the feature to the main task action-value function for all actions.
-The magnitude of the weights represents how much the feature contributes to the approximation of the main task action-value function.
 The greater the magnitude is, the more important the feature is.
-The tester also considers the magnitude of each feature: the greater the magnitude of the feature is, the more it contributes to the approximation of the main task action-value function.
-Therefore, the instantaneous utility of a feature $f_k^i$ is defined as:
+The tester also considers the trace of magnitude of each feature: the greater the trace of the feature is, the more it contributes to the approximation of the main task action-value function.
+The magnitude of the weights times the trace of the magnitude of the feature represents how much the feature contributes to the approximation of the main task action-value function.
+Therefore, the utility of feature $k$ is defined as:

-where $f_k^i$ is the $k$th feature shaped by auxiliary task $i$ and $u(f_k^i)$ is the instantaneous utility of feature $f_k^i$.
-Instead of only looking at the instantaneous utility $u(f_k^i)$, the proposed tester considers a {\em trace} of the past utilities using an exponential moving average of $u(f_k^i)$'s:
+where the utility of feature $k$ is denoted by $u_k$ and $\bar{f}_k$ is a {\em trace} of feature $k$ defined as:

-where $\bar{u}(f_k^i)$ is a trace of $u(f_k^i)$ with the trace parameter denoted by $\tau$.
+where $f_k$ is the value of feature $k$ at the current time step and $0<\tau<1$ is the trace parameter.
 This assessment method is similar to what has been used in generate-and-test on features \citep{mahmood2013representation}.

-After assessing the utility of the features, the utility of each auxiliary task is set to the sum of the utility of the features shaped by it: $u^{\mbox{aux}}(i) = \sum_{k} \bar{u}(f_k^i)$.
+After assessing the utility of the features, the utility of each auxiliary task is set to the sum of the utility of the features shaped by it: $u(\mbox{aux}^i) = \sum_{k \in F^i} u_k$ where $F^i$ are the features shaped by auxiliary task $i$.

 We combined the proposed tester with a simple generator that randomly generates auxiliary tasks.
 The auxiliary task are formulated as {\em subgoal-reaching} GVFs where the continuation function returns $0$ at the subgoals and $1$ elsewhere (similar to $\gamma$ in an epsiodic MDP).
 The cumulant is $-1$ everywhere and the policy is greedy.
-In plain english, b The subgoals are randomly selected from the observation space, meaning the agent is learning many policy to reach different parts of the observation space in addition to solving the main task.
+The subgoals are randomly selected from the observation space, meaning the agent is learning many policies to reach different parts of the observation space in addition to solving the main task.